paolomonella/ursus/documentation.md

 In this case, i.e. when the philologist/encoder thinks that the computer can/should not generate the alphabetic value of a grapheme from the grapheme/alphabeme mapping in the GToS, the alphabetic value is provided explicitly in the encoding.

-This is mostly the case whith abbreviations (base grapheme plus abbreviation mark, or brevigraph), so the explicit encoding of the AL here is done by means of `<choice>`, `<abbr>` and `<expan>`), as explained above in the _Abbreviations_ section.
+This is mostly the case whith abbreviations (base grapheme plus an abbreviation mark such as a macron), so the explicit encoding of the AL here is done by means of `<choice>`, `<abbr>` and `<expan>`), as explained above in the _Abbreviations_ section.

 ## Is the explicit encoding of an Alphabetic Layer really necessary?

 The very distinction of an Alphabetic Layer (AL) of the digital edition from the Graphematic Layer (GL) is based on the assumption that 'case 2' exists, i.e. that the alphabetic value of a grapheme is not always computable based on the implied rules of the manuscript writing system.
+These are some examples taken from the manuscript:

+- The same abbreviation (graphemes 'oms' with a macron spanning over them) occurs twice in folio 3r, column a: in line 10 it has the alphabetic meaning of 'omnes', while in line 36 it has the alphabetic meaning of 'omnis'.
+It is therefore necessary to use the encoding convention explained in section _Abbreviations_ (use of tags `<choice>`, `<abbr>`, `<expan>` and `<am>`) to explicitly encode both the Graphemic Layer (GL) and the Alphabetic Layer (AL), thus providing the software with information on both layers.

-An example might be the abbreviation constituted by the graphemes 'hab' with a horizontal stroke crossing the ascending trait of 'b' (which may be considered a macron spanning over 'a' and 'b').
-This combination of graphemes may have the alpbabetic meaning 'habet' (e.g. in folio 5v, column b, line 21) or 'habent' (e.g. in folio 5v, column a, line 31).
+- The abbreviation constituted by the graphemes 'hab' with a horizontal stroke crossing the ascending trait of 'b' (which may be considered a macron spanning over 'a' and 'b') may have the alpbabetic meaning 'habet' (e.g. in folio 5v, column b, line 21) or 'habent' (e.g. in folio 5v, column a, line 31).

-Another example: the abbreviation constituted by graphemes 'cor' with a macron over 'o' and 'r' has the alphabetic meaning 'correptum' (e.g. in folio 5v, column b, line 21) or the alphabetic meaning of 'correpta' (e.g. in folio 5r, column a, verse 20).
+- The abbreviation constituted by graphemes 'cor' with a macron over 'o' and 'r' has the alphabetic meaning 'correptum' (e.g. in folio 5v, column b, line 21) or the alphabetic meaning of 'correpta' (e.g. in folio 5r, column a, verse 20).
 In the latter case, in fact, the interpretation could be both 'correpta' or 'correptum' (as the name of alphabetic letters is sometimes feminine, sometimes neuter in the text), but the expression "ponunt 'e' correptam ante 'us'" occurring right before in the same sentence makes me decide for 'correpta' in this case.
-Anyways, I think it is clear thatthe specific alphabetic meaning of that abbreviation is not unambiguously determined by the sequence of graphemes at the GL.
+Anyways, I think it is clear that the specific alphabetic meaning of that abbreviation is not unambiguously determined by the sequence of graphemes at the GL.

+§§§

 ## XML/TEI encoding strategy for the AL

 In my previous <a href="http://www1.unipa.it/paolo.monella/lincei/edition.html">Vespa Project</a>, I had used an extremely granular encoding strategy (at the grapheme level, by means of `<g>` elements each with an `@xml:id`) to explicitly encode the alphabetic meaning of every grapheme.

 However, in the overwhelming majority of cases, 'case 1' applies, therefore from a practical viewpoint the encoding strategy of my Vespa Project seems excessive and unnecessary.
 For the same reason, also personalizing the XML/TEI to introduce tags to explicitly distinguish the two levels (a strategy similar to that applied by the <a href="http://m enota.org/tekstarkiv.xml">Menota Archive</a> for other purposes) seems unnecessary: software can compute and output a complete transcription at the Alphabetic Layer based on the mechanism described in 'case 1' (i.e. by using the XML/TEI transcription and the GToS file) and based on the markup described in 'case 2' above.